axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-osquery/options-osquery/_index.md

 | Type:    | string |
 | Default: | N/A    |

-*Description:* Specifies a custom path to the named pipe that acts as the interface between osquery and syslog-ng.
+*Description:* Specifies a custom path to the named pipe that acts as the interface between osquery and `syslog-ng`.
 (The default path is set in the SCL file.)

 Specifying this option is optional.